 Strict consistency vs latency

-The stronger the freshness guarantee, the more expensive writes become and the more sensitive the system is to network delay.
+The stronger the freshness guarantee, the more expensive every write becomes — and the more product response time depends on how the network between regions behaves today.

 Leader-based coordination vs availability

-A leader simplifies operation ordering, but during failover it can become a bottleneck and a recovery risk.
+A leader gives you a clear operation order, but during failover the same leader becomes a bottleneck and a recovery risk.

 Synchronous acknowledgments vs throughput